schostin/gcp-organization/README.md

 ### Seeding

-For the very initial run and in order to create this organisation setup, we do need a seed account with a storage bucket and service account in order to save the terraform state and run / apply the terraform changes.
+For the very initial run and in order to create this organization setup, we do need a seed account with a storage bucket and service account in order to save the terraform state and run / apply the terraform changes.

 In order to do so follow the following steps.